Avon needs bold change as Jung's CEO tenure ends

 THE AMWAY WAY

-While Avon continues to try to fix its maze of computer systems around the globe other direct sellers have been updating their systems and expanding into fresh categories to keep up with what consumers want.
+While Avon continues to try and fix its maze of computer systems around the globe, which have led to products being out of stock and other issues in countries such as Brazil, other direct sellers have been updating their systems and expanding into fresh categories to keep up with what consumers want.

 Sales are booming at Amway, which while based in Ada, Michigan, now makes about 90 percent of its revenue outside of the United States with a sales force of more than 3 million.